-The rules in Division 7A of the Income Tax Assessment Act 1936 (ITAA 1936) prevent private companies from making tax-free distributions of profits to shareholders (or their associates).
-Unless they come within specified exclusions, advances, loans and other credits to shareholders (or their associates) are treated as assessable dividends to the extent that they are realised or unrealised profits in the company.
-Payments or other benefits you obtain from a private company in which you are a shareholder, or an associate of a shareholder, may be treated as if they were a taxable dividend paid to you.
-For more information, see Non-commercial loans and private company transactions and Transactions that will be treated as dividends on page 14 and Amounts that will not be treated as dividends on page 15.
+The rules in Division 7A of the Income Tax Assessment Act 1936 (ITAA 1936) prevent private companies from making tax-free distributions to shareholders (or their associates).
+Unless they come within specified exclusions, advances, loans and other credits to shareholders (or their associates) are treated as assessable dividends to the extent that they exceed the company's distributable surplus.
+Payments or other benefits you obtain from a private company in which you are a shareholder, or an associate of a shareholder, may be treated as if they are assessable dividends paid to you.
+For more information, see Private company transactions treated as dividends and Trust loans, payments and forgiven debts treated as dividends on page 14.